Tribhuvan International Airport: Terminals

 A terminal for VIP guests is also operated by the Government of Nepal, where international state guests are welcomed.
 There are plans to construct a separate terminal for helicopter transportation.

 Radisson Hotel Kathmandu operates an executive lounge for first and business class passengers of several airlines and Thai Airways operates a Royal Thai Silk lounge for its business-class passengers, as well as Star Alliance Gold card holders.

-There is a duty-free shop in the departure area, and tea, coffee and confectionery outlets.
-There are also baggage help desk, senior citizens and mother room, banking services and pre-paid taxi services to assist passengers at the terminal building.
+There are cafes and a duty-free shop in the departure area.
+There are also baggage help desk, senior citizens and parents rooms, banking services and pre-paid taxi services in the terminal building.